 The courtroom is at the City Hall Annex in the Council Chambers, 5694 2nd Avenue, at the corner of Second and Vista Drive.

 Call 911 and tell the call receiver the address you’re calling from and what you see or hear.
 A police officer will be dispatched to investigate.

 No. Any time a person makes noise of sufficient volume or duration as to unreasonably annoy or disturb another or the peace and quiet enjoyment of the public, they can be cited for disorderly conduct.
 Call 911 and ask for an officer to contact the noisy neighbor.
 He will be warned to keep the noise down.
 If the noise continues, he may be cited for disorderly conduct.

 Call 911 and tell the call receiver what you hear.
 Answer the call receiver’s questions as clearly and precisely as you can.
 If you are afraid to give your name, you are not required to do so, but your information may help police identify the problem.

 If the abuse is in progress, call 911 immediately.
 If you suspect on-going abuse or neglect, call Child Protective Services at 360-647-6100.
 CPS will take the information and investigate, with police assistance if necessary.

-For on-going speeding or traffic issues, call the Police Department office at 360-384-3390 and request extra patrol for speeding vehicles.
+For on-going speeding or traffic issues, call the Police Department office at 360-384-3390 extension 0 and request extra patrol for speeding vehicles.
 Patrol officers will be made aware of the location and problems.
 If you have a driveway and would allow an officer to park there to run radar, please let us know.